Maya Moore announces she's sitting out 2019 WNBA season

 That said, Moore's decision changes dramatically the makeup of the Lynx, at least for now.

-Guard Lindsay Whalen has retired, moving to coach the Gophers.
+Guard Lindsay Whalen has retired, moving to coach the Minnesota women's basketball team.
 And Reeve is still awaiting a final decision on whether power forward Rebekkah Brunson will return this season.
 But there is a very good chance the Lynx will be without three starters from the team that won titles in 2015 and 2017.

 Reeve said she will hope for Moore's return, while working hard on getting the team ready to play without her this summer.